noise-lab/censorship-course/docs/breakouts/full-stack.md

 <!-- current-events:end -->

 **Discussion prompts.**
-- The UK, EU, and Australia all frame these laws as child protection.
+- The UK ([Online Safety Act](https://en.wikipedia.org/wiki/Online_Safety_Act_2023)), EU ([Digital Services Act](https://en.wikipedia.org/wiki/Digital_Services_Act)), and Australia all frame these laws as child protection.
 Chapter 1 argues that when compliance is expensive, verification requirements become "a legal and economic tax on speech."
 Which framing is right?
 Can both be true?
 - Age-verification requires either uploading government ID or submitting to AI-based face-scanning age estimation.
 What does that do to the population of people willing (or able) to post at all?
 Is this a *speech* effect, a *privacy* effect, or both?
 - Australia's early data: 4.7 million under-16 accounts removed in the first weeks.
 Some kids reportedly drew on facial hair to fool the AI estimator.
 Does that undermine the law's purpose, prove it's working, or neither?
-- Freedom House rates the UK, EU member states, and Australia as "Free."
+- [Freedom House](https://en.wikipedia.org/wiki/Freedom_House) rates the UK, EU member states, and Australia as "Free."
 Should we update that assessment?
 What would it take?

 **Bring back.** One thing your group agreed on, and the sharpest point of disagreement.